r-devel/r-project-web/md/conferences/index.md

 -   The user-contributed presentations are submitted as abstracts prior to the conference and may be related to (virtually) any R-related topic.
 The presentations are typically organized in sessions of regular talks, lightning talks, and poster presentations.
 -   The RFCC welcomes expressions of interest from potential local organisers.
 Groups thinking about hosting a useR! conference are welcome to contact the RFCC by email at <R-conferences@r-project.org>.

-Usually, no proceedings are published for useR! conferences.
+Usually, no proceedings are published for useR! conferences, though slides and videos are often available on the conference websites.
+From 2022, videos can be found on the [useR!
+YouTube channel](https://www.youtube.com/c/useRConference_global).

 <!-- NB: Not in SVN: Rather server-side "rewrites" and server-only copies : -->